-While no helmet will prevent all injuries, they’re far less likely to suffer a serious head injury if they’re wearing a properly fitted helmet with ASTM/SEI-certification.
+While no helmet will prevent all injuries, riders are far less likely to suffer a serious head injury if they’re wearing a properly fitted helmet with ASTM/SEI-certification.
 Every helmet Troxel makes meets and exceeds the current ASTM equestrian helmet safety standard as verified by SEI.

 The Troxel Kids Helmet Guide will help you to navigate the process of selecting a helmet that is best suited for your young rider.

 STEP 1: Measure

 Use a measuring tape to measure around the child’s head one inch above their eyebrows.
 Or use a string to measure and then lay it out and measure the length of the string.

 STEP 2: Choose Size